The Rise of the Network Agentic Organization (NAO)

 For inspiration, check out, "Google's Sergey Brin says management is the 'easiest thing to do with AI'"

-How ANOs Include and Transcend Existing Models
+How NAOs Include and Transcend Existing Models

 🟢 DAOs